codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * Word2vec is an algorithm used to produce distributed representations of words, and by that we mean word types; i.e. any given word in a vocabulary, such as get or grab or go has its own word vector, and those vectors are **effectively stored in a lookup table or dictionary** .

-* At the beginning the word vectors/embeddings don’t come with the right numbers making up the vector.
-The embeddings capture semantic meaning only when they are trained on a huge text corpus, using some word2vec model.
-Before training, the word embeddings are randomly initialized and they don’t make any sense at all.
-It’s only when the model is trained, that the word embeddings have captured the semantic meaning of all the words.

-* The word embeddings can be thought of as a child’s understanding of the words.
-Initially, the word embeddings are randomly initialized and they don’t make any sense, just like the baby has no understanding of different words.
-It’s only after the model has started getting trained, the word vectors/embeddings start to capture the meaning of the words, just like the baby hears and learns different words.

 #### Applications of word2vec